-A. The attorney general may enforce the provisions of the Patients' Debt Collection Protection Act, and may adopt rules in accordance with that act to effectuate the purposes of that act to provide for the protection of patients and their families and to assist market participants in interpreting that act.
+- A. The attorney general shall enforce the provisions of the Patients' Debt Collection Protection Act and shall adopt rules in accordance with that act to provide for the protection of patients and their families and to assist market participants in interpreting that act. - B. The attorney general shall establish a complaint process whereby an aggrieved patient or a member of the public may file a complaint against a health care facility, third-party health care provider, medical creditor or medical debt collector that violates a provision of the Patients' Debt Collection Protection Act.
+All complaints shall be considered public records pursuant to the Inspection of Public Records Act, with the exception of the complainant's name, address or protected personal identifier information defined in the Inspection of Public Records Act."

-B. The attorney general shall establish a complaint process whereby an aggrieved patient or a member of the public may file a complaint against a health care facility, medical creditor or medical debt collector that violates a provision of the Patients' Debt Collection Protection Act.
-All complaints shall be considered public records pursuant to the Inspection of Public Records Act, with the exception of the complainant's name, address or other personal identifying information."
+"[NEW MATERIAL] PROHIBITION OF WAIVER OF RIGHTS.--A waiver by a patient or other consumer of any protection provided by or any right of the patient or other consumer pursuant to the Patients' Debt Collection Protection Act is void and may not be .219840.3

-"[NEW MATERIAL] PROHIBITION OF WAIVER OF RIGHTS.--A waiver by a patient or other consumer of any protection provided by or any right of the patient or other consumer pursuant to the Patients' Debt Collection Protection Act is void and may not be enforced by any court or any other person."
+1 enforced by any court or any other person."